-For the reasons highlighted above, we urge the Appropriations Subcommittee on Financial Services and General Government to protect America's investors, ensure market integrity, and hold bad actors accountable, by fully funding the SEC.
+For the reasons highlighted above, and our conviction that Congress must reaffirm and reassert its constitutional responsibilities of funding Federal government programs, agencies that we urge the Appropriations Subcommittee on Financial Services and General Government to protect America's investors, ensure market integrity, and hold bad actors accountable, by fully funding the SEC.
 Thank you in advance for your consideration of this request.